-However, the sport of running doesn’t have an avid fan base of millions of dedicated runners for no reason — once you get started with running and work past the initial discomfort, running has some amazing benefits that improve your physical and mental health and well-being.
-If part of you has always been curious about what the hype is all about, or it’s been quite a long time since you were regularly running as part of your workout routine, keep reading to learn about the benefits of running and how to get started running.
-You never know, in a few weeks, you might be one of those morning runners getting in your miles before work with only the glow of a headlamp illuminating your determined smile.
+The sport of running doesn’t have an avid fan base of millions of dedicated runners for no reason — once you get started with running and work past the initial discomfort, running has some amazing benefits that improve your physical and mental health and well-being.

 The list of benefits of running is extensive, spanning the gamut from improving cardiovascular fitness to reducing stress.
-Here are some of the key benefits of running:
+Here are some of the key benefits:

 At some point, most of us have walked behind a runner and envied their muscular, defined calves.
 As long as you are properly fueling your body with enough calories and protein to support your training, running can help build muscle and increase strength.
 As a total-body workout, running strengthens your legs, core, and upper body.